Black bear attack in Orillia

 Const.
 Dwyer says people in the area are being urged to keep children and pets indoors until the bear is caught, and report bear sightings to police.

-22 thoughts on “Black bear attack in Orillia”
+22 Replies to “Black bear attack in Orillia”

 1. This story underscores again, the fact that animals are not four legged fuzzy people.
 Bears are predators and should be treated as such.
 Animals become emboldened and lose their natural fear of man when they are not hunted.
 It is time to remove the rose coloured glasses our city cousins insist on wearing when going into the back country.
 From a large carnivoure’s point of view, we are nothing but a nice light snack.